Why do I write about Italy?

 As I sit here, trying to dream up a good answer to my first assignment as part of the Italy Blogging Roundtable, a project I have entered into with Jessica of Italylogue, Alexandra of ArtTrav, Rebecca of Brigolante, and Gloria of At Home in Tuscany, I am returning from a brief hiatus from posting on Italofile.
 Over the past year, I have been able to write less and less on this blog as I have taken on more and more freelance writing gigs.
 It has been a blessing and a curse.

-It has been a blessing, in that I have been spending my time writing about Italian cities for About.com and other travel destinations for NileGuide and Gadling, among others.
+It has been a blessing, in that I am earning money writing about Italian cities and other travel destinations for NileGuide and Gadling, among others.
 But it has been a curse in that I have had to let lay idle my Italy travel website, a little blog I decided to start in late 2006 as a way to keep myself up-to-date on the latest goings-on in Italy.
 If a few people wanted to read my Italy updates, then that was a bonus.
 “Who would be interested in such a niche blog?”
 I thought.

 So, why Italy?
 While researching the first edition to The Unofficial Guide to Central Italy, a guidebook I was contracted to write after living for some months in Rome as a travel writer/au pair (indeed, a separate blog post in itself), I took a break to read the Italy portion of Mark Twain’s The Innocents Abroad.
 True to form, Twain wrote about this stop on his Grand Tour with a keen eye and with equal parts awe and snark.
 To wit: “The Creator made Italy from designs by Michael Angelo.”